by Venus Zoleta, on category "Personal Finance"

 How to donate: Bring your donations from Monday to Friday, 9 am to 4 pm at Operation Blessing’s Manila or Davao office:

 If you have lots of clothes your children have outgrown, you can donate them to Precious Heritage, a non-profit organization that helps orphaned, abandoned, and less privileged kids in the Philippines.

 How to donate: Send your donations to any of these Precious Heritage offices:

-CMSP helps the orphaned, abandoned, and less privileged children in the Philippines.
+CMSP is one of the charities in the Philippines that helps the orphaned, abandoned, and less privileged children in the country.
 Support its cause by donating any second-hand items their beneficiaries can use.

 How to donate: Deliver your donation to any of these locations:

 Project PEARLS is an NGO that helps impoverished children in the Philippines.
 If you have old but usable clothes your kids have outgrown, you can donate them to this charity.

 How to donate: Ship your donations to Juan Villa c/o Project PEARLS, 168 P. Zamora Street, Caloocan City.